whennemuth/bu-wp-assets-olap-client/baseline/README.md

 # Containerized apache server for S3 assets

 This folder comprises a docker build context for an image that defines an apache server.
-When a container is run, the apache server performs that task of retrieving s3 artifacts from a predefined bucket via an object lambda endpoint.
+When a container is run, the apache server proxies requests for s3 artifacts to a predefined bucket via an object lambda access point *(olap)*.
+In order to contact the olap, apache uses the signer.sh script, documented [here](./signer.md), to sign the proxy request with a SigV4 authorization header.

 ### Steps: